 There are a large number of flash drive packaging styles, but you’ll likely want one that is either low-profile or a cap-less stick design.
-Avoid unusual shaped bulky drives as it may block access to the second USB port on the Tesla.
+Avoid unusual-shaped bulky drives as they may block access to the second USB port on the Tesla.

 Low profile drives are more limited in capacity so a stick drive may be your only choice.
 For cars with a console and using a stick drive, you might get a short 6-inch left-angle extension cable (not shown).
 If you have an older car without the console, we recommend a Left Angle USB Adapter so that the stick lays flat rather than sticking out.

 Often drives come in flashy colors or chrome.
 While clearly a personal preference, consider one that doesn’t stand out to keep the drive less obvious to possible thieves if your car does not have the Tesla center console.